 Sensitivity Analysis

 The global sensitivity of the simulated exposures to different 18 parameters is illustrated in (Figure 25)(Figure 26), for Central Climate Region and Southeast Climate Region, respectively.
 Overall, the global NSC of all parameters varied between 0.0 and 0.35, indicating the robustness of this modeling approach.
 Ingestion exposure were more sensitive to parameter perturbations, with average absolute global NSC, | NSCg |, being 0.15 to 0.35.
 Sensitive parameters included: viscosity of air(µ), diameter of pollen(Dp), friction velocity(u*) and hand surface ratio (Sr).
 Inhalation exposure was less sensitive to modeling parameters.
-The outliers are friction velocity (u*), diameter of pollen (D), indoor time (Ind), mean free path of air molecules (λ).
+The outliers are friction velocity (u*), diameter of pollen (Dp), indoor time (Ind), mean free path of air molecules (λ).
 Total exposures has nearly the same sensitive parameters as inhalation exposure.

 High interaction and nonlinearity effects among parameters were found in dermal contact and ingestion routes for pollen exposures.
 Average interaction effects STD being 0.3 and 0.6, respectively.
 Parameters with high interaction and nonlinearity effects included friction velocity (u*), viscosity of air (µ), low interaction effects were found for exposure parameters in inhalation route.
 They are hand to mouth frequency (Fr) .This resulted from the fact that only infants and young people often tend to touch their mouth and face using hand.
 And these people are only a small part of the whole population.